 It also helps to check your weather forecast every day.
 No one likes getting a shift cancelled, but if it’s going to be a thunderstorm-filled Saturday, you’ll likely need half the staff you’d planned for.
 Make cuts as needed, and make it up to your cancelled staff the following week to keep things fair.

 The Bottom Line

-When you prevent having excess staff members working a slow shift, schedule based on a budget, and track your restaurant's payroll on a daily basis, you are putting your restaurant's management team in a strong position.
-You’ll not only control your labor costs and make the business more profitable but also gain the benefit of happier customers and a management team who controls the business, not the other way around.
+When you reduce excess staff members working a slow shift, schedule based on a budget, and track your restaurant's payroll on a daily basis, you're putting your restaurant's management team in a strong position.
+You’ll not only control your labor costs and make the business more profitable but also gain the benefit of happier customers and a happier team.